-Microbial Induced Calcite Precipitation (MICP) is an emerging soil stabilisation technique consisting of the precipitation of the mineral calcite in the soil matrix.
-Components required for MICP are currently industry end-products.
-In this paper, calcium release and reusability of calcium-rich silicate quarry fines, dolerite, are investigated in closed (batch reactor) and open (permeability test) systems at L/S ≤ 1.5 for MICP applications.
+Microbially induced calcite precipitation (MICP) is an emerging soil stabilisation technique consisting of the precipitation of the mineral calcite in the soil matrix.
+The components required for MICP are currently industry end products.
+In this study, the calcium release and reusability of calcium-rich silicate quarry fines, dolerite, were investigated in closed (batch reactor) and open (permeability test) systems at liquid-to-solid (L/S) mass ratios ≤ 1·5 for MICP applications.
 The large specific surface area and reactive surface area accelerated calcium release, achieving calcium concentrations between 10 and 23 mM for different settings.
-Dissolution in batch reactor resulted in increased silt (<0.006 mm) and clay fractions.
-XRF analysis indicated no significant depletion of calcium in the dolerite after dissolution.
-The study shows dolerite quarry fines dissolution in distilled water at low L/S ratios is a rich source of calcium for MICP applications.
+Dissolution in the batch reactor resulted in increased silt (<0·006 mm) and clay fractions.
+X-ray fluorescence analysis indicated no significant depletion of calcium in the dolerite after dissolution.
+The study showed that dolerite quarry fines dissolution in distilled water at low L/S ratios is a rich source of calcium for MICP applications.

 FingerprintDive into the research topics of 'Dissolution experiments on dolerite quarry fines at low liquid to solid ratio: a source of calcium for MICP'.
 Together they form a unique fingerprint.